Snaacky/rfortnitebr/README.md

 ---

-## Warning:
-Some of the code may be buggy, the comments may not be excellent, and there is tons of room for improvement.
-These files are recent as of December 17th, 2018.

-I've opted not to include the image assets for the stylesheet because Epic Games has copyright ownership over a lot of the image assets used [so you'll have to scrape those from the subreddit yourself.](https://www.reddit.com/r/fortnitebr/about/stylesheet/)

----

 ## Contents:
 `fortnitebr.css` - Contains the CSS for /r/FortniteBR.
 All other subreddits (/r/Fortnite, /r/FortniteCreative, /r/FortniteMobile, etc.) are recolored derivatives of this file with slight differences on a subreddit-to-subreddit basis.